KwikKill/Bomberman/Readme.md

 ## Introduction

 This project is a simple implementation of the Bomberman game for the AI for Games course at INSA Rennes.
-The game is implemented in C++ and uses the SFML library for the graphical interface.
+The game is implemented in C++, uses the SFML library for the graphical interface and was writtend from scratch.
 This is only a simple version of the game, with a single player and a single AI enemy.
 The player and the AI can move in four directions and place bombs to destroy walls and kill the enemy.